Quick Links

 EYFS

-We teach geography in the Foundation Stage as an integral part of the topic work covered during the year which runs alongside Curriculum Maestro.
+We teach geography in the Foundation Stage as an integral part of the topic work covered during the year which runs alongside Kapow.
 We relate the children’s work to the objectives set out in the Development Matters document and the Early Learning Goals that underpin the curriculum planning.

 The most relevant statements for geography are taken from the Mathematics and Understanding the World (UW).